volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 };
 ```

-Note, how we return async function with receives `dispatch` as the first argument.
+Note, how we return async function, which receives `dispatch` as the first argument.

 This is possible thanks to the `redux-thunk` library, which allows us to write asynchronous logic.